kubernetes/enhancements/keps/sig-apps/2879-ready-pods-job-status/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

-The 99% percentile of Job status updates below 1s, when the controller doesn't create new Pods or tracks finishing Pods.
+The 99% percentile of Job status sync (processing+API calls) is below 2s, when the controller doesn't create new Pods or tracks finishing Pods.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?